-26.6.3 Time limit
+25.6.3 Deadline

-New employees should complete the course before their first unsupervised customer contact and within three months after being hired..
+New employees must complete the course before their first unsupervised customer contact and within three months after being hired.

 The course is mandatory for all employees.
 In the event of major revisions the course must be retaken.